Stories of Arda Home Page

 What he wanted was for Bandobras to heat more water, as it turned out.
 As the Took watched, he extracted leaves from a pouch at his neck, crumpled them and cast them into the steaming pot, from which a refreshing fragrance arose.
 ‘What...?’ the hobbit said, leaning forward.

 Athelas,’ Wanderer replied, leaving Bandobras no wiser.
 But bathing the horse’s wounds seemed to ease the beast.
 ‘He’ll grow stronger,’ the Man said, sitting back on his heels.
 ‘But I cannot wait.
-Can you keep him for me until I can return?’
+Can you keep my Friend for me until I can return?’

 ‘I forgot to ask him your name!’
 Bandobras said, clapping his hand to his head in consternation.
 The horse’s large dark eye regarded him thoughtfully.